-Cyber security careers are complex and many roles can be found with banks, retailers and government organizations.
-On the job, you can expect to safeguard an organization's files and network, install firewalls, create security plans and monitor activity.
+Cyber security is a complex field, and many roles can be found within banks, retailers, e-tailers, healthcare, and government organizations.
+On the job, you can expect to safeguard an organization's files and network, install firewalls, create security plans, guard customer data, and monitor activity.
 If a breach occurs, you'll be responsible for identifying the problem and finding a solution quickly.

-Because of the frequency of cyber attacks, careers are varied and qualified professionals are in demand.
+Because of the frequency of cyber attacks, what you'll do will be varied and qualified professionals are needed to help prevent breaches.

-If you're ready to get started in this fast-growing career, start exploring cyber careers now.
+If you're ready to get started in this demanding field, start exploring different roles and duties now.

 Chief Information Security Officer